sufyanAbbasi/efflux/README.md

 Here's a very quick summary:

 1. Foreign pathogen is detected.
-Macrophages break it apart and dendritic cells collect the genetic material (antigens) on its little arms.
+Macrophages break it apart and dendritic cells collect the protein material (antigens) on its little arms.
-1. Dendritic cell travels around to each lymph node to find an Infant T Cell which has a receptor that matches the exact antigen.
+1. Dendritic cell travels around to each lymph node to find an Infant T Cell which has a protein receptor that matches the antigen protein.
 1. When one is found, it will be activated, causing it to reproduce rapidly into Helper or Killer T Cells, depending on whether it was carrying:
    1. *MHC Class I protein*: it's an infected cell by virus, so we need Killer T